 Located right in the heart of Europe and the European Union, Belgium is one curious small country.
-Smushed between France, the Netherlands, and Germany (but also tiny Luxembourg), Belgium is divided into two main regions with different languages.
+Smushed between France, the Netherlands, and Germany (but also tiny Luxembourg), Belgium is divided into two main regions, each with its own language.
 It is not the most united country in the world, but it is a very interesting one.

-In this article, we will explore What is Belgium famous for?
-We will explore famous foods, people, locations, products, but also some well-known idiosyncrasies.
+In this article, we will explore what is Belgium famous for?
+We will explore famous foods, people, locations, and products, but also some well-known idiosyncrasies.

 15 Things Belgium is famous for